nicholephillips/odin-recipes/README.md

     * Unordered Lists
     * Ordered Lists

-The recipe content and images used in this project were referenced from www.allrecipes.com.
+The recipe content used in this project was referenced from liquor.com.